(Pain, Neuropathic; Nerve Pain; Pain, Nerve)

 - Learn relaxation techniques , like meditation, to reduce stress.

 - If you have an underlying condition, like diabetes, be sure to get proper treatment for it.

 - An injection of a nerve block—An anesthetic is injected into the painful area to block pain signals.

-- Pain pump installation—A pain pump can be implanted into your body to deliver pain medicine.
+- Pain pump installation—A pain pump can be implanted into your body to deliver pain medication.

 - Nerve stimulators—This device is attached to the nerve and delivers electrical signals to control pain.